Ailurust/puzzle-team-advice/docs/source/puzzles/pipes.rst

 |7by7step1|

 Although I've used all the empty edges on the border I can, the tiles I've solved give me more known edges.
 Since half-edges have to match, the edges of tiles I've solved transfer over to neighboring tiles.
+For example, the solved line on the top gives a filled edge to the left, a filled edge to the right, and an empty edge downwards.

 I like to finish the border before going deeper into the center when I can.
 Bulb and line tiles with a filled edge are uniquely determined because they only have one orientation where the half-edges match.

 |7by7step2|

 Turns are weirder to solve than the other tiles.
-If you look at all 4 ways to rotate a turn, whenever there's a filled edge on one side of it, there's an empty edge on the opposite side, but the other axis could flip either rway.
+If you look at all 4 ways to rotate a turn, whenever there's a filled edge on one side of it, there's an empty edge on the opposite side, but the other axis could flip either way.
 So one edge won't do, you need 2 edges on different axes to fully solve it.
 This happens whenever the turn is in a corner (you can imagine the border to be all gray so that it looks like a corner).

 |7by7step3|